This is the governance statement taken from our annual report 2025 to 2026.

 As Accounting Officer, I am responsible for the sound governance and effective internal control of the Ombudsman service.

 In law, the Parliamentary and Health Service Ombudsman is a corporation sole and has a personal jurisdiction.
-This is not consistent with requirements of good governance.
+This is not consistent with the requirements of good governance.
 Therefore, a unitary Board is in place to strengthen the governance of the organisation.
-My executive responsibilities, as a corporation sole, are thus exercised personally as an individual (in 2024 to 2025 these were exercised by the Acting Ombudsman) but also aided by means of defined and corporate arrangements that allow for proper scrutiny.
-As Chair of the Board in 2024 to 2025, Rebecca Hilsenrath KC (Hon) promoted collective decision-making.
-As Acting Ombudsman, she reserved the right, given the statutory role, to depart from the Board’s decisions but only in exceptional circumstances and with a commitment to put reasons in writing.
-This right was not exercised in 2024 to 2025.
+My executive responsibilities, as a corporation sole, are thus exercised personally as an individual but also aided by means of defined and corporate arrangements that allow for proper scrutiny.
+As Chair of the Board for most of the financial year 2025 to 2026, I promoted collective decision-making.
+I reserved the right, given the statutory role, to depart from the Board’s decisions but only in exceptional circumstances and with a commitment to put reasons in writing.
+This right was not exercised in 2025 to 2026.

 Paula Sussex